snigdhamajeti02/Election-Outcomes-Prediction/README.md

 # Environment Setup
 - `environment.yml` - Environment yaml file

-To create the environment, run `conda env create -f environment.yml --name election-outcomes`.
+To create the environment, run `conda env create -f environment.yml --name election-outcomes`

 Activate the environment, run `conda actiavte election-outcomes` or use this environment in visual studio code to run notebooks.